deldelmax/deldelmax.github.io/_pages/about.md

 My name is Maksym Del.

-I am a Deep Learning Ph.D. student at the University of Tartu's [NLP group](http://tartunlp.ai).
+I am a Deep Learning Ph.D. student and Junior Research Fellow at the University of Tartu's [NLP group](http://tartunlp.ai).

+Currently I am involved in Domain Adaptation workpackage for the [Bergamot](https://browser.mt/) project.

 I also hold a master's degree in Data Science from the University of Tartu and a bachelor's in Software Engineering from Igor Sikorsky Kyiv Polytechnic Institute.

+On the practical side, I am involved in the [Bergamot](https://browser.mt/) project and contributed to [Neurotolge](https://neurotolge.ee/).

 See the links to my social profiles below.